LLM Watermark Evasion via Bias Inversion: Introduction

+At the same time, recent studies \citep{raffel2020exploring, cheng2025revealing, wu2024bypassing, chen2024mark, jovanovic2024watermark, diaa2024optimizing} question whether current watermarking methods are sufficiently stress-tested.
+Existing evasion approaches broadly fall into two categories. \emph{Query-based} attacks~\citep{wu2024bypassing, chen2024mark, jovanovic2024watermark} use repeated queries to infer the green token set and then remove the signal. \jy{However, these methods require access to the watermarked model and partial knowledge of the watermarking scheme, making them impractical for text of unknown provenance.} In contrast, \emph{query-free} attacks~\citep{krishna2023paraphrasing, cheng2025revealing} operate in a realistic black-box setting and usually rely on LLM-based rewriting.
+However, existing query-free methods achieve only limited evasion success and often substantially distort the original semantics.

+In this paper, to address these limitations and deepen our understanding of watermarking vulnerabilities, we theoretically analyze rewriting attacks from first principles and show that it suffices for a rewriter (an LLM) to reduce the \emph{average conditional probability} of sampling green tokens by a margin $\delta>0$ to make the detection probability vanish \emph{exponentially} in $\delta^2$.
+This characterization directly motivates a practical query-free attack, which we call the \emph{Bias Inversion Rewriting Attack} (BIRA).
+BIRA leverages this theoretical insight during rewriting by applying a negative logit bias to a proxy suppression set identified via token self-information, thereby reducing the overrepresentation of green tokens.

+\jy{Empirically, this simple intervention enables BIRA to evade recent watermarking schemes, even beyond the green-red setting, outperforming prior query-free attacks while better preserving semantics.} These results suggest that many current watermarks can be removed with minimal effort, highlighting the need for more robust watermarking and evaluations beyond simple editing-based stress tests.

-Our contributions are summarized as follows: \begin{itemize} \item We formally demonstrate a theoretical vulnerability in current watermarking schemes. \item Building on this theoretical insight, we introduce BIRA, which weakens the watermark signal by applying a negative logit bias to likely watermarked tokens. \item We conduct extensive experiments showing that BIRA achieves state-of-the-art evasion rates against recent watermarking algorithms while maintaining semantic fidelity. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We develop a theoretical analysis of watermark rewriting attacks, deriving a sufficient condition for successful evasion. \item Building on this insight, we propose BIRA, a simple and practical query-free attack that weakens the watermark signal by applying a negative logit bias to a proxy suppression set during rewriting. \item We conduct extensive experiments showing that BIRA achieves state-of-the-art evasion rates against recent watermarking methods while maintaining high semantic fidelity. \end{itemize}